Berkkom/university_accountablilty_ordinance/README.md

 ### Required data (before running)

-Raw data files are **not** included in this repository (per course policy).
+Raw data files are **not** included in this repository.
-To fully reproduce the analysis, download the following from the City of Boston open data portal (and provided UAO spreadsheet) and place them under `data/raw/`:
+To fully reproduce the analysis, download the following from the City of Boston open data portal (and provided UAO spreadsheet) and place them under `data/raw/`.
+You can obtain these by clicking the links in the **Data Sources** section below and saving/renaming the downloads to match the filenames listed here:

 - `data/raw/violations_2016_2024.csv`
 - `data/raw/311_2016.csv`
 - `data/raw/311_2017.csv`
 - `data/raw/311_2018.csv`